 The Ship: a ‘palace for the worker’

-The building ‘The Ship’ was built between 1914 and 1921 by Dutch architect Michel de Klerk.
-It has a strange, organic shape, that flows and looks like a ship.
-The complicated brickwork, walls covered with roof tiles, the windows with horizontal bars and many elegant but useless towers as wells as decorative sculptures make it a typical building in the architectural style of Amsterdam School.
+‘The Ship’ was built between 1914 and 1921 by Dutch architect Michel de Klerk.
+The building has a strange, organic shape that flows and looks like a ship.
+The complicated brickwork, the walls covered with roof tiles, the windows with horizontal bars and many elegant but useless towers as wells as decorative sculptures make it a typical building in the architectural style of Amsterdam School.

 Amsterdam School architecture

 The young architects of the Amsterdam School had socialist ideologies that were popular at the time.
-In the 19th century working class people lived in terrible conditions in Amsterdam.
-Families lived in small, dark and damp rooms.
-Worker’s neighbourhoods such as the Jordaan were more like more like slums where diseases like malaria, typhus and cholera could spread quickly.
+In the 19th century, working-class people lived in terrible conditions in Amsterdam.
+Large families lived in small, dark and damp rooms.
+Worker’s neighbourhoods such as the Jordaan were more like slums.
+Diseases like malaria, typhus and cholera spread quickly.

-The poor living conditions were reason for better to do citizens to start philanthropic organisations to construct quality and affordable housing.
+The poor living conditions were the reason for richer citizens to start philanthropic organisations to construct quality and affordable housing.
 In 1901 the politicians recognized the flaw and the Housing Law was in place, setting a new standard for building.
-Everywhere housing corporations started to build.
-The Netherlands became a country where over 80% of the housing was social housing of good quality.
+Everywhere housing corporations started to build social housing in the Netherlands.
+Over 80% of the housing built here, was social housing of good quality.

-Directions: Walk or bike to the end of shopping street Haarlemmerstraat, cross the square and the road (left of the large gate), cross the bridge and turn right.
-Go under the rail road tracks and turn left straight away, crossing the street, following the bike road.
-Keep walking until you see the and Mueum The Ship.
-Bus 18 and 22 also stop just before the rail road tracks.
+Directions: Walk or bike to the end of shopping street Haarlemmerstraat, cross the square and the road (the large gate is on your right hand).
+Cross the bridge and turn right.
+Go under the railroad tracks and turn left straight away, crossing the street, following a bike road.
+Keep walking until you see the museum.